kpriyaGit/Project_SoSe2021_TeamSecurity/BLE_Client/README.md

    After programming, the application starts automatically.
 Observe the messages on the UART terminal, and wait for the device to make all the required connections.

-4. Use another supported PSoC 6 kit and program it with the[AnyCloud BLE CTS Server](https://github.com/cypresssemiconductorco/mtb-example-anycloud-ble-cts-server) code example.
+4. Use another supported PSoC 6 kit and program it with the[BLE Server](https://code.fbi.h-da.de/StudentCar/teamprojects/010_security_pscoc64_aws/-/tree/master/40_Implementation/BLE_Server) code example.

-    Once both the kits are powered, the kits will be auto connected.
-The client device will subscribe for notifications and print the received simulated date and time on serial terminal.
+5. Once both the kits are powered, press the user button on Server to start scanning for peripheral devices and press user button on the client to start advertising.
+Once connection is established, the client device will subscribe for notifications, decrypt and print the received customised data on the serial terminal.

    **Figure 1.
 Terminal Output**
    ![Figure 1](images/terminal_output.png)